Patrick Wolff: Chess career

 This game, although played as part of a simultaneous exhibition against five other masters, was one of Kasparov's shortest losses in his career.

 In 1995, the same year he won his second United States championship, Wolff served as a second to challenger Viswanathan Anand in preparation for the Classical World Chess Championship 1995 match against champion Kasparov.
 Although Anand led the match after nine games, Kasparov eventually prevailed 10.5 to 7.5.

 Wolff is also the author of the Complete Idiot's Guide to Chess.
 He graduated from Harvard College in 1996, and the trophy of the annual Harvard-Yale intercollegiate chess match is named the Wolff Cup in his honor, as he remains the only grandmaster to participate in the match as a member of both colleges (beginning at Yale University and graduating from Harvard).

-Wolff's game against Vassily Ivanchuk from the Biel Invitational in 1993 was featured in the 2020 Netflix limited series, The Queen's Gambit (miniseries).
+Wolff's game against Vassily Ivanchuk from the Biel Invitational in 1993 was featured in the 2020 Netflix limited series, The Queen's Gambit.
 Kasparov, who acted as a chess consultant for the series, selected and modified the 1993 game to serve as the game played during the series' climax.